informal-org/informal/docs/tutorial/tutorial.md

 ## Designed to Adapt
 It's not the fastest software that survives, nor the most elegant, but the one most adaptable to change.
 Change is that one constant in software we must contend with.
 Unfortunately software changes often mean breaking compatibility, introducing bugs or requiring a lot of cascading changes.
 As projects grow in size, they often become rigid and harder to change.

-AppAssembly supports incremental software development in a number of ways.
+Informal supports incremental software development in a number of ways.
 The **Type System** ensures that the underlying assumptions of the system remain true through changes. **Multi-methods** allow flexible compatibility for APIs. **Extension Functions** keeps libraries small and allow you adapt them to the needs of your project. **Contextual Behaviors** allow you to manage cross-cutting concerns without rippling changes. **Cross-Project Refactoring** extends tooling support for common refactoring tasks to work across project and library boundaries, without requiring manual effort.

 ### Extensible Modules with Cross-Project Refactoring